 At this point, the beneficiary can wait and hope that the claim is paid as expected, in which case they will likely have to choose between a lump sum or regular deposits in a designated account.
 Whatever form it takes, this insurance payout represents the provider’s fulfillment of its side of the contract with the insured.
 The provider might also opt to delay or deny the life insurance claims.
 Both results require immediate action from the beneficiary, but a denial in particular means that you might need to contest the provider’s conclusion if you believe you’re in the right.
 We’ll discuss that approach in a bit.

-First, let’s go over some of the main reasons why your life insurance claims might be denied:
+Let’s go over some of the main reasons why your life insurance claims might be denied:

-- The contestability period: Most life insurance policies feature a contestability period during the first two years after the purchase date, during which the provider can reassess and contest (hence the name) your application.
+Most life insurance policies feature a contestability period during the first two years after the purchase date, during which the provider can reassess and contest (hence the name) your application.
 If the policyholder dies during this period, the insurance company can withhold delivery of the death benefit on the basis that you provided incorrect data on your application.
 Again, a blatantly honest application could mean the difference between your family’s financial protection or lack thereof.

-- Lapsed policies and overdue premiums: If you stop paying your electric bill, eventually your home’s lights will go out.
+If you stop paying your electric bill, eventually your home’s lights will go out.
 The same principle applies to your life insurance coverage.
 If you fail to pay your premiums on time (or within the designated grace period), your policy will likely lapse.
 If the policyholder passes away after this happens, your plan will no longer be active, leaving any claims likely to be denied in short order.
 You’re better off reaching out to your representative to handle any payment issues before such a predicament occurs.

-- Exclusions and uncovered causes: Depending on your policy, not all causes of death may be covered by your provider.
+Depending on your policy, not all causes of death may be covered by your provider.
 If an accidental death falls outside the parameters of your policy but winds up being the reason for the insured’s untimely passing, your claim will most likely be denied.
 This rationale also applies to any exclusions – the circumstances and conditions that are decidedly not covered – that may be listed in your policy.
 The most popular exclusion relates to suicidal deaths, but check your policy details to see which pertain to your case.

 Even though a claim denial can wreak havoc on a beneficiary’s financial outlook, he or she can still contest the decision if they truly believe that it was reached in error.
 The first step should always be to alert the provider to your dispute and see if an amicable resolution can be reached between the beneficiary and the insurance company itself.
 If this approach doesn’t work, the beneficiary may need to seek out legal counsel and mount a court case against the provider.
-With any luck, you’ll be able to take the necessary steps to prevent any misunderstanding or tension between the beneficiary and the provider, ensuring a smooth insurance payout for your family when the time comes.